This vegan pumpkin cheesecake is so full of spices and flavor, it will surely become a holiday favorite in your home!

 Then, later that day, he texted me saying that it tasted amazing and he really loved it.
 He couldn’t tell the difference or that it was vegan at all.

-I truly think this is pretty much one of the easiest vegan dessert recipes you could ever make.
+I truly think this is pretty much one of the easiest vegan pumpkin cheesecakes you could ever make.

 Just blend it up and pop it in the oven and let it set in the fridge and you are done!
 It is the perfect dessert for your Vegan Thanksgiving Feast!